 Understanding Your Role

 When understanding yourself, look for the role you may have played in that friendship dynamic.
 This allows you to notice any possible patterns in your life.
 Be gentle with yourself during this step.
 Taking a good long look at yourself is never easy but it can help you grow.
 The immediate response might be to reject this, thinking “I didn’t do anything wrong!
 They did.”.
 While this may be the case, maybe you are attracting the wrong kind of friend.
 Maybe you are allowing toxic behaviors to exist within your friendships.
 Or maybe you are repeating relationship patterns.
 You can acknowledge this truth and it doesn’t mean you are at fault.
 Sometimes just being aware of the part that you can control makes it easier to understand.
 This will help you move forward on a healthier path.

 For instance: I have had a few friends who were so reliably there when I was at my lowest points in life.
 But… these friendships seemed to come undone when my life was in a season of happiness.
-Through analyzing relationship patterns, I realized that they had jumped into the role of the rescuer.
+Through analyzing relationship patterns and my own intergenerational trauma, I realized that they had jumped into the role of the rescuer.

 Rescuers find their purpose in helping others who are down, in riding in valiantly on their white horse to save the day.
 That makes them feel good about themselves, which gives them their worth and distraction from their own self.
 The outcome for them is almost like a nicer form of bullying.
 They can feel better about themselves by seeing someone else suffer without actually facilitating the suffering themselves.
 When you remove the need for their help, they feel as if they are no longer needed.
 Their sense of self-worth decreases and the comparison that used to bring them joy now reveals their perceived weaknesses.
 They will either react by withdrawing, working even harder to prove you need them, or a combination of both.